jimlind/filmlinkd-java/README.md

 Next.

-- Something is a little silly because it is reposting reviews, we need a centralized cache/filter system
 - Pass user directly to the sendSuccess to avoid another database look up
-- Add the logic around one-off channel posts as well (the channel overrides should post everywhere if new)
+- Add/test the logic around one-off channel posts as well (the channel overrides should post everywhere if new)

 Open Larger Bugs.